Privacy Policy

 None so far, but as soon as we start collecting more data we may experiment with some suggestion models using Machine Learning to understand your preferences.

 By the time we will introduce this suggestion feature though, we will also give you an option to share phrases publicly or privately.
-Privately shared phrases will not be used for these analyses.
+Privately shared phrases will not be used for these analyses or be ever suggested to other users.

 Industry regulatory disclosure requirements